farizmamad/ecommerce-multitenant/README.md

 ## Order Creation & Payment handling

+High Level Algorithm:
-Customer can place a new order.
+1. Customer can place a new order.
-A new Order will have payment status = unpaid.
+2. A new Order will have payment status = unpaid.
 Thus, user must pay in order to trigger the order processing.
-The new Order placed will be published to the order_created event.
+3. The new Order placed will be published to the order_created event.
-The email sender microservice will consume the order_created event.
+4. The email sender microservice will consume the order_created event.
 Then, it will send the Your New order email.
-In this situation, payment will be simulated via link provided in the incoming email about Your New Order.
+5. In this situation, payment will be simulated via link provided in the incoming email about Your New Order.

 place a new order
 ```bash
 curl -H "Content-Type: application/json" -H "X-TENANT-ID: {TENANT ID}" -H "Authorization: Bearer {tokenCustomer}" -X POST -d '{"productId": "Product ID"}' {host_url}/orders
 ```

 ## Stay in touch